GeomorphOnline/GeomorphOnline.github.io/lessons/_hydraulics/pset_rating_curves.md

 Using this last plot, pick the the most geomorphically effective discharge; it should appear as a peak in the plot of $$Q_s/P$$ vs. $$Q$$.
 How does this compare to the bankfull discharge?

 *Hint: this number may not, as expected, correspond to bankfull discharge.
 Indeed, you may need to extend the range of floods that you are considering to find where this optimum lies.
-You can think about how this could relate to human modifications to the river channel.*
+You can think about how this could relate to human modifications to the river channel.
+Also think about about how close a bankfull discharge may be to that given here: is it in the ballpark or not?*

 <!-- Then, on another set of axes, plot the frequency of each flood (*y* axis), which is the reciprocal of its return period, against water discharge (*x* axis).